 In 2018, ten years later, I have decided it was time to expand and separate the mixing and mastering duties from the production side of the business.
 So i have refurbished and set up the studio in Battersea into a fully fledged production house and moved all the mastering gear into the beautiful country side of North Yorkshire.
 I chose this part of the world as the new studio will run solely on a online basis and this is one of the best places to raise a young family.

 So, although I am still in London on a regular basis to take care of business, after 20 years on London…I am officially a Northerner!

-After more than ten years we are still in business, alive and kicking!
+After 15 years we are still in business, alive and kicking!
 Swift Mastering has grown into a respected mastering facility both here in the UK and in Europe.

 It took a lot of hard work in order to get where we are and we are immensely grateful to all artists, management and labels who supported us over the years.

 We like to work with all types of people and we always try to go the extra mile to make sure every project gets as good as it possibly can!